IssacDowling/1gpupassvm/README.md

 # 1gpupassvm (Fedora)

 ## Prerequisites
+* I own an AMD GPU, and so NVIDIA users will need to look elsewhere
 * Ensure above 4g decoding and resizeable bar are disabled in the bios.
 Right now, they cause VM issues.
 * Enable your respective virtualisation technology, for AMD, that's CSM in the bios.
 * Be on Fedora.
 This branch is for Fedora.
 [Click here for Arch.](https://github.com/IssacDowling/1gpupassvm/tree/arch)